gageoleighton/imgtoline/README.md

 python img2lines.py

-# I'm working on using networkx to determine, also not the best solution
+# I'm working on using networkx to determine the longest continous path.
+This is definitely not the best solution
 pip install networkx
 ```